 Itinerary for Biking the Bolaven Loop

 One of the best experiences we had in Laos was biking the Bolaven Loop in the southern part of the country, where quiet roads lead to charming traditional villages scattered alongside a multitude of spectacular Bolaven Plateau waterfalls in rural countryside.
+If you’re looking for another off the beaten path experience, consider also visiting the Plain of Jars.

 This region is also well-known for its coffee plantations which can be visited whilst biking the Bolaven Loop.
-Indeed, the cool (climate-wise) plateau is a major coffee-growing region in Laos due to ideal climatic conditions for growing coffee plants.
+Indeed, the cool (climate-wise) plateau is a major coffee-growing region in Laos, due to ideal climatic conditions for growing coffee plants.

 There are two route options to choose from, usually referred to as the ‘short’ and the ‘long’ loop.
 Unless you have more than four days to spare, we do not recommend you attempt the long loop.
 With only two nights to spare ourselves, we chose to tackle only the Bolaven Plateau short loop, in a clockwise direction.